- Location: Alaska

 - Registering a vehicle is, in effect, "signing it up" with the DMV.
 When you register, your license plates are issued and the vehicle is made legal for driving in Alaska.
 When you renew a registration, you are paying to ongoing fees each year that allow you legally drive the vehicle.
 Registration is then an ongoing, annual responsibility.
 Also, any I/M inspections are part of the registration process.

 - Titling a vehicle is the process of creating legal proof of your ownership of the vehicle.
 Titling is usually only one time, unless you change the legal status of the vehicle by adding an owner to the title (in case of marriage, etc) or removing an owner from the title of a vehicle.
 Titles can also change when a loan is paid and a lien is release; and, of course, when a vehicle is bought or sold.
-In most cases, you have 30 days from the date of purchase to change the title on a vehicle in Alaska.

 The secret to an easy registration and titling process for your custom or homebuilt vehicle is all in the paperwork.
 Keep every paper related to the original vehicle or vehicles, purchases of any large components, salvage certificates, junkyard receipts or any other documentation that can prove the origin of any major components.

 Here are the items and the steps you will need to complete in order to register and title your custom or homebuilt vehicle: